All the file extensions on one website. Help guide to know what is a file extension about and how can you open files from a specific format.

 This database was put together as an answer to overwhelming demand from millions of users who are confused about what application best to use to open each file.
 Now that files are exchanged over the internet on a regular basis this problem has become even more severe.

-Display file extensions at your Windows operating system
+Display at your Windows operating system

 By default, Windows is configured to hide filename extensions, the (usually three-leter) portion of the filename following the period.
 Aside from creating a knowledge gap between experienced and inexperienced users, this "feature" also can make it difficult to differentiate files with the same filename prefix.
 Overall, hiding filename extensions makes Windows more difficult to use.